Siyi981127/Regrade_module2-group-module2-501370-501898/README.md

 -If upload unsuccessfully, the system will show ’Upload Unsuccessfully.
 Please try again’
 3. Click ‘File List’ to show your file list
 4. Enter ‘file name’ you want to open and  click ‘open’ to read.
-5. Enter ‘file name’ you want to delete and  click ‘delete’ to delete.<br>
+5. Enter ‘file name’ you want to delete and  click ‘delete’ to delete.
    (There’s no double check for deleting any file, be careful!)
 6. Enter ‘file name’ and ‘user name’, file sharing is done.
 ```